IP-CAM/Live-Product-Update-Price-for-Opencart-v.2.x-v.3.x/addons/ultimate/README.md

 # Live Product|Ultimate

 ## Description
 **Live Product|Ultimate** is an OpenCart extension that allows to live update prices on the product page when a customer selects the product options and quantity.
-This is an andvanced version of the **Live Product** extension.
+This is an advanced version of the **Live Product** extension.
 Compatible with OpenCart versions 2.2.x-3.x.

 ## Features